yousskadi/akeyless-workshop-2/README.md

 ## Getting Started
 Begin with [Lab 1: Environment Setup](Lab01/guide.md) to start your journey through the workshop.

+> **Hint**: Once you complete the workshop, try adding a todo item with the text "Akeyless secured my app" for a surprise! 🔐

 ## If Your Codespace Times Out or You Need to Restart

 This is the order of what you need to do if your codespace times out or you need to restart: